 Domestic pork consumption has the potential to at least double in volumes.
 Meat should become affordable and available to the Ukrainian consumers.
 In addition, there is a global shortage of pork, which is yet to be covered, that adds another 10 million tons.
 These numbers surpass the current pork production in Ukraine by 16 times.
 According to global market forecasts, the pork deficit will remain as a market factor for the next 5—10 years.
 Pig prices in the European Union had increased in 2019 by 48% and remain favorable for exporters regardless of pandemic disruptions in logistics and consumption.
 This brings good profits to pig farmers and meat processors in the EU.
 Yet, due to the high density of livestock in the EU combined with ecological restrictions and adoption of Farm to Fork Strategy, that promotes the expansion of organic farms, pig producers in the EU don't have much room to boost the supply.
 Instead hundreds of farms in Netherlands alone are currently receiving government aid to shut the production in dense areas to reduce environmental impact.
 Such factors won't be relevant in Ukraine any time soon due to availability of vast farm lands, and of thousands of abandoned farms that were shut because of multiple reasons, but mainly because of the failure to adapt modern efficient production technologies by previous owners.

-"Our goal is to help solve the problem of global pork shortage and make Ukraine one of the leading competitors in the meat market.
+"Our goal is to help solve the problem of global pork shortage and make Ukraine one of the leading producers in the meat market.
 Ukrainian chicken has already achieved global success, now it’s pork’s time.
 In partnership with Center for Improvement of Animal Breeding, with the financial support of the Meat Industry Association participants, we are ready to support the expansion and modernization of existing pig farms, along with guidance for the new investors — Ukrainian and foreign farmers who have interest in pig farming projects with the return on investment rate of about 100% per year.
 We guarantee sustainable profits, sales, legal protection and comprehensive investment support," Mykola Babenko summed up.